nladuo/go-webcrawler/README.md

 ## About the Modes of go-webcrawler
 go-webcrawler is a simple web crawler framework to let you build concurrent and distributed web crawler application.
 There are three modes of go-webcrawler: local memory mode, local sql mode and distributed sql mode.
 #### Local Memory Mode
 In this mode, the framework would store the intermediate data directly into memory.
-If the url list's size of your web crawler application would not grow exponentially, or you PC's memory is big enough for use, you can use this mode.
+If the url list's size of your web crawler application would not grow exponentially, or you PC's memory is big enough to utilize, you can use this mode.

 #### Local Sql Mode
 In this mode, the framework would store the intermediate data into a sql database.
 Because of using a ORM framework for database manipulation, you can use sqlite3, postgreSQL, mysql and so on...
 You would not worry about the the exponentially growing request urls.